dfravel/dfravel.github.io/_pages/about.md

 ### About this site
 I  didn't want to start posting to [Medium](https://medium.com) like some gentrified, hipster Brooklyn d-bag (is that redundant?).
 I _definitely_ didn't want "just another wordpress site".
-I have to deal with those pieces shit too much in my day-to-day job.
+I have to deal with those pieces of trash too much in my day-to-day job.
 I looked around at the million and seventeen content management systems.
 I played with Sculpin, Statamic, CraftCMS, OctoberCMS, PyroCMS and the latest ExpressionEngine.

 They're all great platforms with some wonderful people behind the scenes, but for this site I wanted to use something that I'll probably never use in my day-to-day job.
 I settled on [Jekyll](http://www.jekyllrb.com) hosted on [GitHub Pages](https://pages.github.com/).
 The theme came from [Michael Rose](https://mademistakes.com/).
 It's available on [Github](https://github.com/mmistakes/minimal-mistakes).
 For anyone who loves to write in Markdown, is familiar with GitHub and GitHub Pages, and isn't afraid of troubleshooting bundle errors, this is the static CMS for you.